britaneeelizabeth/ed/_texts/DaisyMillerPlay.md

 has shaken my nerves, and in this wretched garden one is always observed. <i>(Exit into the hotel.)</i>

-SCENE SECOND.
+<p align="center">SCENE SECOND.
+Mrs. Costello, Miss Durant, Charles Reverdy.
-MRS. COSTELLO, MISS DURANT, CHARLES REVERDY.
+<i>They come out of the hotel as Madame de Katkoff passes into it, looking
-They come out of the hotel as Madame de Katkoff passes into it, looking at her attentively.
+at her attentively.</i></p>

 REVERDY, who carries a camp-stool.
 That’s the biggest swell in the house—a Russian princess!